chbsaikiran/AI_GMAIL_CHAT_AGENT_WITH_MCP/README.md

    - How much did I pay for coursera subscription using axis bank in this year??
    - How much did I spent in Taara Kitchen using axis bank in this month??
    - how much did I spent on redbus this year??
+   - how much money did I get from redbus this year??
    - how much did I spent for ChatGPT subscription using axis bank in this year??
    - how much did I spent for Cursor subscription using axis bank in this year??
    - how much did I spent for Karachi Bakery using axis bank??